plomino/PlominoDoc/docs/build.rst

 .. image:: images/22e7de63.png

-This form is now proposed in the :guilabel:`Search` section in the Books database root:
+This form is now proposed in the :guilabel:`Search` section in the Library database root:

 .. image:: images/197da1a1.png